porfirio-hdz/dvc-pipelines/README.md

 # dvc-pipelines

-This repo is intented to instruct how build machine learning pipeline with DVC.
+This repo is intended to instruct how to build a machine-learning pipeline with DVC.
 The main goal of the repo is to transition from working in a Jupyter notebook to a more modular workflow.

 As a first step, it is **recommended** to create a virtual environment with a tool such as [virtualenv](https://virtualenv.pypa.io/en/stable/):